K0SS4/.dotfiles/README.md

 - xclip (for copying selected screenshot area to the clipboard)

 I hope I did not forget about something.
 You will probably have to adjust my polybar/xmobar scripts for example:
-- the kernel script is written for zen kernel specifically,
 - the gputemp script is written for nvidia-smi,
 - the cputemp script should be fine but idk,
 - the updates script is written for arch specifically(and for paru as an aur helper),